ic3guy/ic3guy.github.io/_posts/2016-12-04-learning-cantonese-in-vancouver-s-chinatown.markdown

 We learned all the things to order at yam chah!
 My favourite is dza leung (friend chinese donut).

 We then went and ate out as a group to the [Floata Seafood Restaurant](http://www.floata.com/).

+### Week 5 - Nov 5 2016 - Friends and Family!

+We learned how to call all the people on the family tree.
+I now know to refer to my wife as loh poh.

+For our field trip we walked around Chinatown and the Downtown East Side looking at all the clan society buildings.
+We then visited the Ing Society and got to see the attic of their building.
+This is where many of the men arriving in Canada would stay in the early 1900's.